Annual T.M.C. Asser Lecture 2023

 8th Annual T.M.C.
 Asser Lecture: ‘The right to food, violence, and food systems’ by Michael Fakhri

-We are delighted that Professor Michael Fakhri, UN Rapporteur on Food and an internationally recognised expert on food systems and human rights will deliver the 2023 Annual T.M.C.
-Asser Lecture on April 20, 2023 in the Peace Palace in the Hague.
-The title of his lecture is: ‘The right to food, violence, and food systems’.
-During the lecture, Michael Fakhri will examine forms of violence in food systems, to allow for a better understanding of how food systems operate and to reframe how the right to food is addressed in international law.
+The 8th Annual T.M.C.
+Asser Lecture titled ‘The right to food, violence, and food systems’ was delivered by Michael Fakhri, UN Rapporteur on Food, in the Academy Hall, Peace Palace, The Hague.
+During the lecture, he examined forms of violence in food systems, to allow for a better understanding of how food systems operate and to reframe how the right to food is addressed in international law.

-“One of the main causes of hunger and famine is violence and armed conflict.
-In turn, armed conflict leads to more food insecurity.
-How then to get out of this vicious cycle?
-Drawing on my work as Special Rapporteur on the Right to Food and my upcoming report to the Human Rights Council, I outline a way out.
-I will explain how systems not only produce food but also amplify and produce forms of violence that make people more poor, vulnerable, and marginalized.
-I also describe how food systems rely on a global economy of dependency and extractivism.
-In sum, food systems are part of a cycle between structural inequality and systemic violence causing wide-spread human rights violations.
-I will address the war in Ukraine to highlight how international markets amplify rather than abate violence, creating global shocks from a regional war.”
-Michael Fakhri
+Michael Fakhri explained that violence and armed conflict are the main causes of hunger and famine, and they lead to more food insecurity.
+He outlined a way out, drawing on his work as Special Rapporteur on the Right to Food and his report to the Human Rights Council.
+He described how food systems not only produce food but also amplify and produce forms of violence that make people more poor, vulnerable, and marginalised.
+He also talked about how food systems rely on a global economy of dependency and extractivism, which causes widespread human rights violations.
+Michael Fakhri addressed the war in Ukraine to highlight how international markets amplify rather than abate violence, creating global shocks from a regional war.

 About Michael Fakhri